8 Dazzling Colors That Go with Navy Blue

 The color wheel can be a helpful tool for determining what colors go with navy blue.
 For a complementary color scheme, look to blue's opposite on the wheel: orange.
 The fiery hue introduces warmth that balances the cool depth of navy blue.
 Establish a bold, colorful look with a medium-tone shade of orange, such as tangerine or papaya, that will stand up well against its dark counterpart.
 Lighter shades like coral or cantaloupe make beautiful accent colors in coastal-style rooms.

-Navy Blue and White
+2. Navy Blue and White

-Navy Blue and Brights
+3. Navy Blue and Brights

-Lighten up navy blues by introducing vivacious colors that suit your design preferences and evoke the mood you want to create.
-Tone down navy blue's serious overtones by layering in terra-cotta, lime green, lemony yellow, orange, and coral to fashion cheerful calypso cadences.
-Cultivate garden-fresh cottage looks by introducing flowery fabrics sporting touches of navy blue, leafy green, cornflower blue, daffodil yellow, and carnation pink.
+Lighten up navy blues by introducing vibrant colors that suit your design preferences and evoke an energetic mood.
+Layer in terra-cotta, lime green, lemony yellow, orange, and coral to give off happy, welcoming vibes.
+Cultivate garden-inspired cottage looks by introducing flowery fabrics sporting touches of navy blue, leafy green, cornflower blue, daffodil yellow, and carnation pink.
 Refresh formal spaces by accenting navy blues with Kelly or emerald greens, golden yellows, and raspberry reds.
-If you're stumped on what colors to use in your design, find inspiration at fabrics or wallpaper stores or at online fabrics and wallpaper sites.
-Look for patterns that combine navy blue with other colors in a manner and ratio that appeals to you; then, use that pattern's palette as your color scheme.
+If you're stumped on what colors go with navy blue, find inspiration within colorful fabrics or wallpaper patterns.
+Look for designs that combine navy blue with other colors in a manner and ratio that appeals to you; then, use that pattern's palette as the basis for your navy blue color scheme.

-Navy and Neutrals
+4. Navy and Neutrals